neophyte-programmer/dsa-solutions/.github/CONTRIBUTING.md

 - Make sure your solution has a better time and space complexity than the existing solution.
 - Your code must pass all the test cases on the problem source.
 - Your PR must be linked to the issue you created.
 This will help us keep track of the issue.
-- Your PR title should be in the format `UPDATE: [SourceName] - ProblemName`
+- Your PR title should be in the format `UPDATE: [SourceName] ProblemName TS/JS`.
   - Your PR will be rejected if it does not follow this format.
 - Add the `UPDATE` label to your PR.
+- Add the language you used to solve the problem as a label to your PR. `i.e. JavaScript or TypeScript`
 - Add the `READY FOR REVIEW` label to your PR.
   - Your code will not be reviewed if you do not add this label.
   - A maintainer will review your PR and merge it if it meets the requirements.

+### :star: How to get your PR merged
+- Your PR must follow all the PR requirements above.